smallbutfine/TaraDSP/README.md

 📦 Installation (Windows 64-bit)

-    Download the IRConvolverPro_Win64_v1.0.zip from the assets below.
+    Download the TaraDSP_Win64_v1.0.zip from the assets below.
     Extract all files (including libpffft.dll, libsoxr.dll, and r8bsrc.dll) into a single folder.
-    Open your terminal and type IRConvolverPro -h to see all available options.
+    Open your terminal and type TaraDSP -h to see all available options.

 🛠 Build from Source